Mastodon: Early American observations

 In 1799, laborers recovered a thighbone while digging a marl pit at John Masten's farm in Newburgh, New York, and subsequent excavations were observed by a crowd of over a hundred people.
 American painter and exhibitionist Charles Willson Peale visited the locality in 1801, where he first sketched the fossils then purchased excavation privileges and full ownership of the fossils from Masten and borrowed a loan from the American Philosophical Society (APS) in Philadelphia, Pennsylvania.
 In addition to the first skeleton, the second was excavated using a mill-like device to drain a 12 ft deep marl pit.
 Peale assembled a complete skeleton in his Philadelphia Museum in 1804, and its exhibit was open first to invited members of the American Philosophical Society on December 24 then to the general public on December 25 for an exhibit admission fee in addition to the general admission fee.

 The special exhibition attracted thousands of visitors, and the skeleton became a US national symbol.
-Charles Peale's son Rembrandt Peale took the skeleton to Europe used to promote the fossil proboscidean and have it used as support for Jefferson's final rebuttals against Buffon's arguments for supposed inferiority of American faunas.
+Charles Peale's son Rembrandt Peale took the skeleton to Europe to promote the fossil proboscidean and have it used as support for Jefferson's final rebuttals against Buffon's arguments for supposed inferiority of American faunas.
+It was received at the Muséum d'Histoire Naturelle in 1808, and the following year, when Jefferson's presidency ended, he acknowledged in a letter to the senior Peale that "all should agree in giving the same name to the same thing" (May 1809) regarding the European suggestion that "mastodon" replace the term "mammoth."
 Author Keith Stewart Thomson argued that the promotion of the "mastodon" skeleton made it a symbol of the strength of American nationalism and that "mammoth" as a term became associated with gigantism.
 Decades later, the museum bankrupted, and the first skeleton's specimens were sold to some German spectators in around 1848, who eventually sold it to Hessisches Landesmuseum Darmstadt in Germany where it is now displayed.
 The second skeleton's specimens landed eventually at the American Museum of Natural History.